 - get adaptations to the toilet if necessary – you may be able to get these through a community care assessment

-If you're still having problems with incontinence, speak to your community nurse about continence products, such as waterproof bedding and incontinence pads.
+If you're still having problems with incontinence, ask your GP to refer you to a continence advisor who can advise on things like waterproof bedding or incontinence pads.